 Pat your skin dry after getting out of the shower.
 Do not rub your pubic skin dry with a towel.
 Apply aloe vera gel to the area.
 The Palo Alto Medical Foundation explains that aloe vera soothes sensitive skin and helps ease pain.

-Apply 1 percent over-the-counter hydrocortisone cream to the area two or three times a day.
+Apply one percent over-the-counter hydrocortisone cream to the area two or three times a day.
 Hydrocortisone helps ease itching and irritation.
-According to the National Institutes of Health, it also provides temporary relief for redness, inflammation and swelling caused by detergents and soaps.
+According to the National Institutes of Health, it also provides temporary relief for redness, inflammation, and swelling caused by detergents and soaps.